mediocregopher/ginger/sandbox/graphs.md

         - Unordered set of edges

         - Edge
-            - Identified by a 2-tuple of (Vertex, Vertex), with each tuple being unique within a graph
+            - Identified by a 3-tuple of (Vertex, $val, Vertex), with each tuple being unique within a graph
-            - Has exactly one attribute value attached

         - Vertex
             - Has ordered set of in edges